Opinion: Covid travel bans are about xenophobia, not public health

 These are not just economic statistics, they are countless lives destroyed and in some cases even the seeds of social or political upheaval.
 Things won’t get that bad in the US, for example, which has lost $30bn (£21.6bn).
 But that is still a completely unnecessary and ineffective sacrifice.

 Researchers at Vancouver University reviewed 29 studies and their verdict is unequivocal.
 Travel bans, at this stage of the pandemic, are pointless.
-It takes a brave politician to say that publicly, though - which is maybe why no one is.
+It takes a brave politician to say that publicly, though – which is maybe why no one does.

 This error cuts across political divides and defies any scientific logic.
 An American is free to vacation in the European Union or the UK, and return to the States.
 But a European or Brit cannot visit the US.
 This only makes sense if American bodies are less susceptible to being carriers of the virus.

-In the UK, Conservative prime minister Boris Johnson has a “red list” of banned countries that is 60 names long.
+In the UK, Conservative Prime Minister Boris Johnson has a “red list” of banned countries that is 60 names long.
 84 per cent of the British electorate believe closing the border is a good idea, so maybe rather than “following the science” we are “following the voters”.

 Those voters are (often subconsciously) driven by xenophobia.
 We gave variants foreign names (until the WHO told us not to) and Donald Trump called Covid “Kung Flu”.